francisco-linux/loiane.github.io/_posts/2017-08-09-angular-hide-navbar-login-page.md

 > <i class="mdi mdi-comment-alert-outline mdi-24px"></i>  In your application, import the `AppMaterialModule` in all modules that your components belongs to.
 Since this is a very small project, we only have one module with components which is the app.module.

-Since we imported `MdInputModule`, this means we will work with forms.
+Since we imported `MatInputModule`, this means we will work with forms.
 So we also need to import `ReactiveFormsModule` (or `FormsModule` if you prefer to work with template driven forms):

 ```js
 import { BrowserAnimationsModule } from '@angular/platform-browser/animations';